Durham–UNH station

 Durham–University of New Hampshire station, also known as Durham–UNH station or simply Durham station, is a passenger rail station in Durham, New Hampshire, served by Amtrak's Downeaster line.
 The historic depot, which now houses the UNH Dairy Bar, is situated just west of downtown Durham on the campus of the University of New Hampshire (UNH).
 The station is owned by the university, but an adjacent parking area is managed by the town of Durham.
 On average, about 161 rail passengers board or detrain daily at Durham, making it the third-busiest Amtrak stop in New Hampshire.

 Service

 Durham is served by five Downeaster trains in each direction daily.
-Durham is approximately one hour by train from Portland and 1:30 from Boston.
+Durham is approximately one hour by train from Portland and ninety minutes from Boston.
 UNH students and Durham residents comprise most of the riders, as the lack of parking available to the general public means most commuters drive to and park at Dover or Exeter, the stations north and south respectively of Durham.

 The university operates both a free on-campus bus shuttle service, Campus Connector Shuttle, and Wildcat Transit, an off-campus service, serving the cities and towns of Dover, Lee, Madbury, Newmarket, Newington, and Portsmouth.
 The bus services operate year-round but scale back outside of the academic year.
 There is a Wildcat Transit and UNH Campus Connector bus stop approximately 1000 ft from the platform on Main Street.